hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## When you are frustrated
+* You often don't see the obvious solution
+* You are training to see the correction solution, so be patient
+* map out and work through all the possibilities
+* Mathematics is also clerical work (when you get stuck and are branching out)

 ## On improving and getting better
 * As long as you can see how you are improving or see some direction in which you can improve, it is good
 * Sometimes you may not see it at all.